erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Level Mod
         </th>
         <td>
             Make levels use a fixed response faction on any difficulty.
+Disabled in Holdout.
+ZEAL Level Mods activate an additional matchmaking lock.
         </td>
     </tr>
     <tr>